Home

 (e) Promotions to group leader and instructor positions in a classification, regardless of shift, shall be based upon ability and qualifications in accordance with Company standards, which standards shall be applied reasonably and consistently within the group.
 When ability and qualifications of two or more employees are, upon such application of standards, relatively equal, seniority shall prevail.

-11.10 The assignment of an employee to work out of his job classification, if his own classification is higher than that of the work assigned, shall not furnish a basis for a claim by other employees performing the lower work to such higher classification.
+11.10 The assignment of an employee to work out of their job classification, if their own classification is higher than that of the work assigned, shall not furnish a basis for a claim by other employees performing the lower work to such higher classification.

 (b) Eligibility periods for automatic increases will be computed from the Monday of the week hired if hired on Monday, Tuesday or Wednesday or the following Monday if hired on Thursday or Friday.